-La Primavera, which means ‘Spring’ in Italian, is without a doubt the most famous painting of Sandro Botticelli.
+La Primavera, which means “Spring” in Italian, is without a doubt the most famous painting of Sandro Botticelli.
 Its mysterious allure continues to dazzle audiences and baffle art historians to this day.
-However, the painting was originally commissioned by Lorenzo di Pierfrancesco de Medici, probably on the occasion of his marriage.
+Originally, the painting was commissioned by Lorenzo di Pierfrancesco de Medici, probably on the occasion of his marriage.

 Florence in the late 15th century was a great Italian arts center and had a booming economy as well.
 The Medici, a family of bankers, ruled the city.
 Their bank was the most powerful one in Europe, even having amongst the clientele the pope himself.
-They rose to power in 1434 with Cosimo and, with some ups and downs, stayed until 1737.
-Cosimo worked to bring peace to Northern Italy and consequently brought stability and great influence for his family over the city.
+They rose to power in 1434 with Cosimo and, with some ups and downs, maintained it until 1737.
+Cosimo worked to bring peace to Northern Italy and consequently brought stability and a great influence for his family over the city.

 However, both the family and the city reached their apogee during Lorenzo the Magnificent’s rule, Cosimo’s grandson.

 In La Primavera, the action takes place in a lush garden.
-Venus stands in the center, above her Cupid is ready to release one of his arrows.
-To her right, first we see Mercury, the guardian of the garden, sending away the dark clouds from the area.
+Venus stands in the center, above her, Cupid is ready to release one of his arrows.
+To her right, first, we see Mercury, the guardian of the garden, sending away the dark clouds from the area.
 His sword, in a prominent position, enhances that role.
-Next him, the three Graces dance in a circle.
+Next to him, the three Graces dance in a circle.